George Reynolds (basketball)

-George Reynolds (born November 23, 1947) is an American former professional basketball player who played collegiately for Houston before a brief stint in the NBA with the Detroit Pistons.
+George Reynolds (born November 23, 1947) is an American former professional basketball player who played collegiately for the Houston Cougars before a brief stint in the National Basketball Association (NBA) with the Detroit Pistons.

 College career

-Reynolds transferred from Imperial Valley, a junior college, to Houston in 1967.
+Reynolds transferred from Imperial Valley College, a junior college, to Houston in 1967.

 He was part of the 1967–68 Cougars team which downed UCLA (then undefeated for 47 games) in the Game of the Century on 20 January 1968.
-He scored a team second-best 13 points in the 71-69 upset, also contributing good defending.
+He scored a team second-best 13 points in the 71–69 upset, also contributing good defending.

-He was the starting guard for Houston, the No.1 collegiate team that season, and led the team in assists during the regular season with 157, also scoring 280 points.
+He was the starting guard for Houston, the No. 1 collegiate team that season, and led the team in assists during the regular season with 157, also scoring 280 points.
 However, he was ruled ineligible for postseason play in March 1968, a few days before the NCAA tournament, because of insufficient semester hours at Imperial Valley.

-Houston would lose 69-101 to UCLA in the tournament semi-finals, with team mate Don Chaney crediting Reynolds' absence as decisive.
+Houston would lose 69–101 to UCLA in the tournament semi-finals, with teammate Don Chaney crediting Reynolds' absence as decisive.

-He again led Houston in assists during the 1968-69 season, also contributing 13 points per game in his senior year.
+He again led Houston in assists during the 1968–69 season, also contributing 13 points per game in his senior year.